 During Aug.
 1-2, NABU sent two requests to the SBU and PGO for immediate delivery of the ex-judge to the National Bureau and to the HACC, which were ignored.

 On Aug.
-3, NABU detained the suspect at Kyiv's Feofania Hospital after the SBU informed the National Bureau about the suspect's whereabouts.
+3, NABU detained the suspect at Kyiv's Feofaniia Hospital after the SBU informed the National Bureau about the suspect's whereabouts.